AlgoTradingHub/theplatform-book/source/verbs/math/floor.md

 # Floor

-`floor` returns the greatest integers less or equal to the argument.
+`floor` returns the greatest integer less or equal to the argument.

 **Syntax:** ```floor x; floor [x]```